Rupert Mitford, 6th Baron Redesdale: Career

 He has spoken on various issues on behalf of the Liberal Democrats Parliamentary Party, such as the environment, international development, and science and technology.
 He is patron of various societies, including one encouraged by his parliamentary colleagues, namely the Red Squirrel Protection Partnership, which advocates strict control of the grey squirrel population so as to enhance the chance of red squirrels' survival.

-Lord Redesdale was the Energy Spokesman for the Liberal Democrats for the House of Lords 2000-2008.
+Lord Redesdale was the Energy Spokesman for the Liberal Democrats for the House of Lords from 2000 to 2008.
 In 2009 he founded the Anaerobic Digestion and Biogas Association.